Project-Owl/dms-lite/README.md

 ## About
 The PaPi and DMS LITE is a collaborative effort to collect all the data from a [ClusterDuck Protocol](https://github.com/Code-and-Response/ClusterDuck-Protocol) network locally.
 It provides a local interface to see network activity and data traffic.
 The PaPi was brought to life for areas when there is no internet connection available at all.
 The PaPi can store data and acts as a local MQTT broker to communicate with the PaPa Duck.

-## How it works
+## How it Works

-All messages and data from the [ClusterDuck Protocol](https://github.com/Code-and-Response/ClusterDuck-Protocol) network are sending to the PaPa Duck, the PaPa Duck sends all the messages to the PaPi over wifi.
-The PaPa Duck can send those messages over wifi since the PaPi is turned into a local Access point.
-The messages go through the MQTT Broker and then they are stored into a Database.
+To get your data into the PaPi there are two different ways.
+A USB Serial connection or by WiFi.
+With the Serial connection the Raspberry Pi reads the incoming messages from the serial monitor by a wired connection from the papaduck and writes the data to the database.
+With the Wifi connection the Raspberry pi turns into a Acces point and the Papa Ducks sends data over WiFi which then gets recieved by a MQTT broker that then writes ther data to the database.

 ### DMS LITE
 The DMS LITE is the Lightweight version of the cloud DMS, which offers more features and functionality.
 DMS LITE gives you simple network activity and data visuals.